pagkly/Zed/Investopedia4/Good Customer Service Matters.md

 [Successful small business owners](https://www.investopedia.com/articles/pf/08/make-money-in-business.asp) understand the need for good customer service instinctively.
 Larger businesses study the subject in-depth, and they have some basic conclusions about the key components:

 -   Timely attention to issues raised by customers is critical.
-Requiring a customer to wait in line or sit on hold sours an interaction before it begins.
+Requiring a customer to wait in line or sit on [[Hold|hold]] sours an interaction before it begins.
 -   Customer service should be a single-step process for the consumer.
 If a customer calls a helpline, the representative should whenever possible follow the problem through to its resolution.
 -   If a customer must be transferred to another department, the original representative should follow up with the customer to ensure that the problem was solved.